Tourism Futures Taskforce

 - a senior official from the Department of Conservation.

-The Advisory Group will support the Taskforce by testing solutions and synthesising information to inform the final recommendations.
+The Advisory Group will support the Taskforce by testing solutions to inform the final recommendations.

 The members of the Advisory Group represent a wide range of key sectors and industry organisations in the tourism system.
 The membership of both the Advisory Group and the Taskforce reflect the cross-cutting nature of the tourism system, and its impacts on many sectors and government portfolios.